Happy 18th Birthday School Census

 We thought the DfE already made data safe?

-Despite the introduction of safe settings in 2018, the government continues to give away our children’s sensitive personal data for commercial exploitation.
+Despite the introduction of the safe settings process in 2018, the government continues to give away our children’s sensitive personal data for commercial exploitation as they do not fit the ‘5 safes’ model.

 Can I opt out of the school census collection?

-You can opt out of very limited parts of the collection of data:
+You can opt out of very limited parts of the collection of data.
+It used to be only

 Can I opt out of the school census use?

-There is only a national opt out of data sharing by the Learner Records Service from Department for Education (DfE).
+There was only ever a national opt out of data sharing by the Learner Records Service from Department for Education (DfE) but guidance over the years has left it out.
 This is just *one* of over fifty datasets the DfE controls, and gives away personal confidential data from.
-The National Pupil Database is yet another separate melting pot of pupil records.
-But the LRS opt out, is the only national opt out on offer.
-We suggest staff over 36 use it.
-Tell families and friends it exists.
-Exercise your rights to data protection, after all, it’s your life the data may affect.
+The National Pupil Database is yet another separate melting pot of pupil records and there is no opt out, even of all the commercial reuses which rely on legitimate interests data protection grounds to process lawfully; and that requires an opt out be offered to data subjects.

 What does the ICO say?